 If your doctor determines that an infection is causing post-nasal drip, the infection will most likely be caused by a virus and antibiotics are not required.
 However, decongestants may help a stuffy nose and pain relievers can be used to help with pain.
 Sometimes, bacterial infections can occur and antibiotics may be prescribed.

 Pseudoephedrine* and phenylephrine are the most common decongestants in over-the-counter cold medications taken by mouth.
 Talk with your doctor or pharmacist before using decongestant medication if you have high blood pressure, diabetes, thyroid disease, glaucoma, or prostate enlargement.
-Nasal spray decongestants include those containing phenylephrine, naphazoline, oxymetazoline, or xylometazoline.
+Nasal spray decongestants include those containing phenylephrine, oxymetazoline, or xylometazoline.
 They should not be used for more than 3 to 5 days, as they may cause congestion to worsen when used on a regular basis for longer periods of time.
+Humidifiers or vaporizers can also help relieve symptoms of post-nasal drip.
+Regardless of cause, some antihistamines may be used to treat post-nasal drip since they help dry up the mucus.

 If allergies are responsible for post-nasal drip, over-the counter antihistamines (e.g., loratadine, desloratadine, cetirizine, fexofenadine) can be used to help with symptoms.
 Talk to your doctor or pharmacist before starting an antihistamine.
 Your doctor may also prescribe a corticosteroid nasal spray (e.g., budesonide, fluticasone, mometasone) to help.
 Avoiding the allergies that cause runny noses can prevent post-nasal drip from happening again.
 Many people are allergic only during certain seasons or times of the year, mostly to pollens, moulds, or weeds.
 Year-round causes of allergies include mites, animal dander, and moulds.